Planning for change - allowing for changing financial goals

 Others will share this sort of information only at a review meeting, even when the retirement date that we previously planned for has already passed.

-Generally speaking, the earlier your financial planner knows about a change to your circumstances and goals, the better the potential outcome will be for you.
+Generally speaking, the earlier a financial planner knows about a change to your circumstances and goals, the better the potential outcome will be for you.
 This is especially important given the number of changes we expect to see in the upcoming Budget.

 While cashflow modelling is excellent for planned life events (like retirement) it cannot predict those that come completely out of the blue.
-However, as part of your ongoing relationship, we can run a new cashflow model to show you how this change can be accounted for.
+However, as part of an ongoing relationship, we can run a new cashflow model to show you how this change can be accounted for.

 There might be adjustments required in other areas to allow for this but we can show you where best to make these in order to secure the most suitable outcome.